harryprayiv/inventoryTS/README.md

 - Export the inventory list as a JSON file
 - Clear the inventory list
 - Responsive design for use on mobile devices
-- sha256 hash map of list data embedded into list to add some guarantees about list provenance
+- Sha256 hash map of list data embedded into list to add some guarantees about list provenance
-- prevents duplicate imports using a hash of imorted files
+- Prevents duplicate imports using a hash of imorted files
-- consolidates multiple lists into one count
+- Consolidates multiple lists into one count
-- prevents lists of two different types from being added together
+- Prevents lists of two different types from being added together

 ## In Progress

+- Import Rental House Order for Checkout
+- Create Document to Submit Order for Rental House
+- Import/Checkout
 - QR code sheet generator
+- In-Browser Editable source list
+- Metadata Tagging of Already Populated Counts (for logistics tracking)
+- Export CSV
-- UI modifications
+- Export PDF
+- Item information Encoded into a QR Code

 ## How to Use